 FA 2009, Sch 56, para 5

 Since October 2013 employers are required to file PAYE returns in real time.
 The Real Time Information (RTI) requirements govern how and when filings have to be made.
 For further information on RTI please refer to the Real time information guidance note.
 While RTI governs the nature of the submission to HMRC, it has not changed the due dates for filings, and paying tax and NIC to HMRC.
 There are separate penalties for failure to comply with the RTI requirements.
 Historically HMRC had difficulty in identifying late payments readily.
-The introduction of RTI gives HMRC easy access to see what payments have been made
+The introduction of RTI gives HMRC easy access to see what payments have been made late.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.